ccflatebo/PlaxcoRG-shared/README.md

 3. OPTIONAL PNG file that plots the concentrations used for visualization purposes *the volume does NOT account for the serial dilutions you will make to create each stock
 ## macro_writer_gui.py:
 Python script that prints out macros for CHInstruments software.
-CV, CA, and CC currently work.
-SWV under development
+CV, SWV, CA, and CC are functioning.
+Unchecking saved scans glitch will be fixed in next update.
-### Outputs:
 1. Text file containing the macro script for easy access for users
 2. MCR file to be opened by CHInstruments software